matthewlamdotjs/matthewlamdotjs.github.io/essays/coding-standards.md

 ## Setup

-I'm going to be frank here.
-Setting up ESLint was not as straightforward as I had originally thought and the benefit is not clear to me yet as I haven't been using it for an extended period of time.
+Many believe in tools such as ESLint for exercising good coding standards.
+Some even argue that it improves the learning of a new Language.
+I'm going to be frank here- setting up ESLint was not as straightforward as I had originally thought and the benefit is not clear to me yet as I haven't been using it for an extended period of time.
+So far it has only been a pain for me and all I have to show from it is how many spaces to indent and that I'm wrong in using double quotes for strings.

 ## Coding Standards for Learning